-fonic acid) buffer (pH 7.3), 10 mM MnCl2, 10 μg of purified LOS or 5×10^6 whole cells, and 1.5 μg of purified LgtE protein.
-When radioactive substrates were employed, 0.2 nmol of UDP-[3H]Gal (17.8 Ci/mmol), UDP-[3H]Glc (25 Ci/mmol), or UDP-[14C]GlcNAc (266 Ci/mmol)] was added; when nonradioactive substrates were employed, compounds were added to a final concentration of 1 mM.
-The reaction mixes were incubated for at least 2 h at 30°C. The reactions were terminated by the addition of 10 μl of 20% SDS and heating at 70°C for 3 min.

-For the separation of unincorporated radioactive material from LOS, reaction mixes were loaded onto 3-ml Sephadex G-100 columns (made from a Pasteur pipette and equilibrated with water).
-The columns were washed with water, and fractions of three drops were collected (the first three fractions contained six drops).
-LOS eluted at fractions 5 to 12, while the radioactive LOS started at fractions 18 to 20.
-Samples of fractions 5 to 15 (10 μ l) were spotted on filter paper (1 cm by 1 cm) and dried, and the radioactivity was assayed by liquid scintillation counting.
+Galactosyltransferase assays.
+The standard reaction volume was 30?1 and contained 50 mM MES buffer, pH 7.3, 10 mM MnCl2, 10? g of purified LOS or 5 x 106 whole cells, and 1.5? g of purified LgtE protein.
+When radioactive substrates were employed, 0.2 nmol were added UDP-[3H]Gal (17.8 Ci/mmol), UDP-[3H]Glc (25 Ci/mmol) or UDP-[14C]GlcNAc (266 Ci/mmol)]; when non radioactive substrates were employed, compounds were added to a final concentration of 1 mM.
+The reactions were incubated for at least 2 h at 30 °C. The reactions were terminated by the addition of 10?1 of 20 % SDS and heating at 70 °C for 3 min.
+For the separation of unincorporated radioactive material from LOS, reactions were loaded onto 3 ml Sephadex G-100 columns (made from a Pasteur pipette and equilibrated with water).
+The columns were washed with water and fractions of three drops were collected (The first 3 fractions contained 6 drops).
+LOS eluted at fractions 5 - 12, while the radioactive LOS starting from fractions 18 -20.
+Samples of fractions 5 to 15 (10?1) were spotted on 1 cm x 1cm filter paper, dried and the radioactivity was assayed by liquid scintillation counting.
 The total volume of all fractions containing radioactive LOS was measured and used to calculate the total transfer of radioactive substrate into the acceptor LOS structures.

-Galactosyltransferase activity was also determined by autoradiography.
+Galactosyltransferase activity was also determined by the autoradiography.
 LOS samples were radiolabeled and purified as above and then run in parallel on the same SDS-Tricine gel as described above.
-Half of the gel was stained for visualization of the LOS with a standard silver-staining procedure, while the second half of the gel was soaked in sodium salicylate (1 M, pH 6.0) for 30 min.
-The gel was placed on 3MM Whatman paper, dried for 10 min on air, covered with Saran paper, and subjected to autoradiography.
+Half of the gel was stained for visualization of the LOS using a standard silver-staining procedure while the second half of the gel was soaked in sodium salicylate (1 M, pH 6.0) for 30 min.
+The gel was placed on 3 MM Whatman paper, dried for a 10 minutes on air, covered with a saran paper and subjected to autoradiography.